Montepulciano is called the "Pearl of the Renaissance" or "CittΓ

 The Fortress in an ancient photo

-You should now get acquainted with the oldest part of the town, so from the Fortress start your exploration stroll waking to the near πŸ‘‰ Piazza Grande (4 on the above map) which is the most beautiful attraction of the town with its pristine Renaissance palazzos.
+You should now get acquainted with the oldest part of the town, so from the Fortress start your exploration stroll waking to the near π Piazza Grande (4

-Continue then over Via Ricci stopping in πŸ‘‰ Piazza San Francesco (5 on the above map) another fantastic sunset and view point, take Via del Poggiolo, then Via di Gracciano until the East Gate - Porta al Prato (the most important gate of the town).
+Continue then over Via Ricci stopping in π Piazza San Francesco (5 on the above map) another fantastic sunset and view point, take Via del Poggiolo, then Via di Gracciano until the East Gate - Porta al Prato (the most important gate of the town).

-Walk back, pass the gate and walk uphill through the main street and start checking out the restaurants' name, location and menu (it will be useful for later).
+back, pass the gate and walk uphill through the main street and start

-On the way up feel free to take any side narrow street on your left, many are leading to beautiful terraces looking southward over Chiana valley.
+On the way up feel free to take any side narrow street on

-By the time you reach the top of the hill again (7) , the city tour is complete and you have an idea of the layout and where most of the amenities (restaurant, cafes, shops) are located.
+the city tour is complete and you have an idea of the layout and where

-Time to get ready for an aperitivo!
+get ready for an aperitivo!

 Book your restaurant among those you've liked most during your walk or have a look to my recommendations here (my restaurant list) and head to local's favourite aperitif places: